James Broad: Later years

 Broad was unable to get back into serious shape for the remainder of his career, and his results suffered.
 He lost a 12-round decision to top contender and future world champion Tony Tucker for the USBA title in 1986, and in 1987 was twice outpointed over 10 rounds, by Francesco Damiani in Italy and then by ex-world champ Greg Page, in a fight where both men were down.

 Broad outpointed future cruiserweight world title-challenger Patrick Lumumba but went to South Africa and was poleaxed in 4 rounds by Johnny DuPlooy.
 In his next fight he was stopped on his feet, in questionable circumstances, by rising contender Donovan "Razor" Ruddock.
 During all this time Broad was a sparring partner for a peak Mike Tyson and took many punches in the gym.

 Death

 In 1992 Boxing Illustrated reported that Broad intended to make a comeback and wanted to be world champion, despite the fact he was banned in Nevada and California both for failing a neurological exam and testing positive for Hepatitis.
 He somehow managed to get 4 more fights, losing 3 of them.
-By 2000 Broad was said to be homeless in Las Vegas and badly brain damaged, and James died in 2001 aged only 43.
+By 2000 Broad was said to be homeless in Las Vegas and badly brain damaged.
+He died in 2001.